python-packaging-tutorial/python-packaging-tutorial/sphinx_presentation/source/binaries_dependencies.rst

 .. nextslide::

-Conda quickly installs, runs and updates packages and their dependencies.
+**Conda** quickly installs, runs and updates packages and their dependencies.
 Conda easily creates, saves, loads and switches between environments on your local computer.

 .. nextslide::

-It was created for Python programs, but it can package and distribute software for any language.
+**Conda** was created for Python programs, but it can package and distribute software for any language.

 .. nextslide::